sagemath/sagewiki_to_gh-2022-10-10/Cantor.md

 = Cantor =

 Cantor is a front-end for many mathematical software applications like Sage, Maxima, R and KAlgebra.
-Cantor lets you use your favorite mathematical applications from within a nice KDE-integrated Worksheet Interface.
+Cantor belongs to [[http://edu.kde.org/|The KDE Education Project]] and lets you use your favorite mathematical applications from within a nice KDE-integrated Worksheet Interface.
 It offers assistant dialogs for common tasks and allows you to share your worksheets with others.

-Cantor belongs

 Cantor's main features are:
  * Nice Worksheet view for evaluating expressions